Non-Academic Activities

 Yes.
 Learning opportunities in rural regions of the province are integrated throughout the Doctor of Medicine degree.
 For more information, please see the UGME website.

-Reference letters are due on or before the application deadline.
-References do not have to be completed in advance of submitting your application.
-References submitted in advance of applications will be held and then matched to the appropriate application when the application is submitted by the applicant.
+Reference letters are submitted directly by referees to the application portal and are due on or before the application deadline.
+References do not have to be received in advance of submitting your application and we encourage you to NOT wait for this to occur.
+References submitted in advance of applications will be held in the system and then matched to the appropriate application when it is submitted by the applicant.

-You must submit two references, one of which must be academic (unless you have been granted an exemption for such, see Reference Letters).
+You must submit two references, one of which must be academic (unless you are a mature applicant and have been granted an exemption for such, see Reference Letters).
 You should seek references from people who can comment on your academic and professional attributes and know you well enough to add value to your application.
 Referees must satisfy the Reference Criteria on our website to be acceptable.